In this section

 - a new, continuous cough - this means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)

-To minimise infection and keep our patients safe at this time visiting times have been suspended.
-For more information visit our website.
+To minimise infection and keep our patients and staff safe at this time, visiting inpatients on our wards has changed.

 Visiting in Maternity

-Our first priority is, and always will be, the safety of the women & babies in our care and we appreciate your understanding and help with this.
+Our first priority is, and always will be, the safety of the women and babies in our care and we appreciate your understanding and help with this.
+Please click here to view all information about service changes in maternity.

 Our staff have been working hard to respond to the coronavirus pandemic and ensure the safety and quality of our services for all patients.